mprice36/NIEM.github.io/reference/tools/contesa/tutorial/step-2-review/index.md

 ![Image of Crash Model Bad XSD Conformance Report](assets/crash_model_bad_errors.png "Crash Model Bad XSD Conformance Report")

-Notice that a list of errors and the line number where they occur appear on this page.
-The errors produce methods an explanation of why the error is occurring and thus suggests how to fix it.
+Notice that a list of violated rules and the line number where the error occurs appear on this page.
+The rule's message explains the error and thus suggests how to fix it.

 ## Case 3: XML Schema Instance